 Few things resemble more our evolutionary pedigree than body hair.
 Culturally, having a ‘full head’ of it means being young, beautiful, healthy, even powerful.
-Until it departs on its own, we spent years combing it, cutting it, shaving it, dying it, and parting it with aplomb.
-It’s another story with hair growing elsewhere but on top of our head.
-A reminder of how fast we went from furry animal to naked ape, we’ve set strict social codes to dealing with ‘excess’ in certain parts of the body.
-We’ve only got contempt, though, for ear and nose strays.
+Until it departs on its own, we spent years combing it, cutting it, shaving it, dying it, and splitting it with aplomb.

 The inconvenient truth about hair is that it’s easily matted with sexism, racial intolerance, and political and religious oppression.
 It can get greasy with prejudice, scorched dry with the dust of old traditions, and offensively malodorous, reeking of staled rites and bad blood.

 In other cases, the way we look at hair or lack thereof reveals the huge gap between our general perception of what each gender is supposed to look like, and what evolution has determined was the best way to cope with changing climate and environmental conditions.
 We adapted and changed to survive, but often still carry the phantom of an obsolete, long discarded psychological association.

 Chest hair, for example, long thought to be a symbol of manhood and testosterone dominance, has recently been found to actually be a deterrent for potential female mates.
 Scientists long knew that women’s preference for hairlessness may have been a way to avoid lice and other tiny mites that would enjoy the comfort of chest hair in unkempt males of yore (read, all males born some 10,000 years ago).